Joy Blooms, follow my adventures in Lubbock as I garden here

 The Joy of a Butterfly Garden

 Before creating the garden, I needed to research to find out which butterflies call Lubbock, TX home and which plants both attract these butterflies and act as their hosts.
 I am sharing my research in the hopes that you will find it helpful.
 I am particularly interested in discovering perennials suited for butterfly gardens.
 Just for clarification, the plants that caterpillars eat are called "host plants."
 The plants that adult butterflies eat are called "nectar plants."
-You'll want to have both kinds of plants to attract butterflies.
-Keeping mind that adult butterflies may prefer nectar from specific plants they will "eat" from a wide variety of sources.
+I'll want to have both kinds of plants to attract butterflies.
+Keeping in mind that adult butterflies may prefer nectar from specific plants they will "eat" from a wide variety of sources.
 Caterpillars are much more specific.
-In picking plants for your garden be sure to include host plants that attract butterflies in your area.
-They will visit the colorful flowers, but won't lay eggs without the right host plant.
+In picking plants for my garden, I have to be sure to include both host & nectar plants.
+Certainly want to make the caterpillars & butterflies feel at home.

 Let the adventure begin!
 Come along - I'll keep you posted as to my progress, or lack there of.